- Your State

 A great starting point for choosing a school is knowing your options, and this post will break down the six main learning environments in Oklahoma.
-In short, you can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, and homeschooling.
+In short, you can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.

 First off, most Oklahoma families choose traditional public schools, which are operated by school districts, free to attend, open to all students, and funded by taxpayers.
 Did you know that Oklahoma spends $9,250 per public school student each year?

 In Oklahoma, the state allows each district decides to set its own open enrollment policies.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
 Oklahoma parents wanting to transfer their child to a different public school should contact their local school district to see if this is an option.
 If parents request it, their children can be transported by the public school of choice from a stop within that school’s school district, provided parents transport them to the district route.
 Alternatively, the assigned school district can create an agreement with the new school district to cooperate on transportation.